Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 - USC's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- USC is 3-4 against the spread and 4-3 overall when the team notches more than 20.8 points.
+- USC is 3-4 against the spread and 4-3 overall when the team scores more than 20.8 points.

-- In games that USC totals over 331.1 yards, the team is 3-5 against the spread and 4-4 overall.
+- In games that USC churns out over 331.1 yards, the team is 3-5 against the spread and 4-4 overall.

-- This year the Trojans have turned the ball over 14 times, two more than the Sun Devils' takeaways (12).
+- The Trojans have turned the ball over two more times (14 total) than the Sun Devils have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.